ajc356/Chinese_Box_Office/README.md

 To begin my analysis, I first had to determine the population of films released in the Chinese market.
 To do this I used Beautiful Soup to scrape the Box Office Mojo website for films released in China for all complete available years which included 2016-2019.

-This gave me a list of 1086 titles with complete entries (a good number missing genre information) – however the extent of data Box Office Mojo offers for each title is somewhat limited,  so from here I turned to a preexisting [Kaggle IMDB dataset](https://www.kaggle.com/stefanoleone992/imdb-extensive-dataset?select=IMDb+movies.csv) to see if I could glean some additional features.
+This gave me a list of 1086 titles with complete entries – however the extent of data Box Office Mojo offers for each title is somewhat limited,  so from here I turned to a preexisting [Kaggle IMDB dataset](https://www.kaggle.com/stefanoleone992/imdb-extensive-dataset?select=IMDb+movies.csv) to see if I could glean some additional features.

 **Model**

 After experimenting with several different models I ended up dropping a number of the genre features and limiting my analysis to:
 •	USA gross revenue
 •	Released only in China
 •	Chinese production
 •	Runtime
 •	Length of Release Period
 •	Genres:
 o	Action, Adventure, Animation,  Comedy, Crime, Documentary, Drama, Fantasy, Thriller